iCliniq Logo

 Introduction:

-Weight gain is cumulatively caused due to increased intake of food, a surplus of energy, or decreased energy expenditure.
-More than half of the population affected with breast cancer has reported weight gain.
+Weight gain is cumulatively caused by to increased intake of food, a surplus of energy, or decreased energy expenditure.
+More than half of the population affected with breast cancer has reported weight gain after mastectomy.
 According to the researchers, too much weight gain can limit the chances of recovery.
 Chemotherapy is particularly linked with weight gain, along with other therapies like steroid medications and hormonal therapy.
 Chemotherapy has been known to cause premature menopause and slow down the metabolism.
 However, women who have undergone surgery or radiation therapy have not reported significant weight gain.

 Weight gain usually starts after the first year of diagnosis, and grows rapidly after starting chemotherapy, steroid medications, and hormones.
 Weight gain can affect the metabolic changes in cells and interfere with ATP (adenosine triphosphate) production and mitochondrial function, which can result in adverse effects on the body.
 Physical inactivity is also a major cause of weight gain.
 Drug regimens containing Cyclophosphamide, Methotrexate, and Fluorouracil (CMF) have been shown to cause significant weight gain of up to eight to ten kilograms when combined with Prednisolone as an anticancer agent.
 Doxorubicin and Cyclophosphamide are some of the anthracycline-containing drugs causing significant weight gain in patients receiving chemotherapy within a period of two years.